Vasanthadwara/Text-Annotation-Pipeline/design_document.md

 To avoid label leakage and to ensure realistic model evaluation, the pipeline enforces point-in-time correctness:

-Each annotation event carries an annotation_timestamp (or source event_time).
+- Each annotation event carries an annotation_timestamp (or source event_time).

-When constructing training datasets, features and labels are joined as of that timestamp, using only data with event_time <= annotation_timestamp.
+- When constructing training datasets, features and labels are joined as of that timestamp, using only data with event_time <= annotation_timestamp.

-Late-arriving annotations or updates are handled by generating a new dataset_version rather than mutating existing versions.
+- Late-arriving annotations or updates are handled by generating a new dataset_version rather than mutating existing versions.

 For Snowflake-based analytical views, windowed queries (e.g., QUALIFY ROW_NUMBER() OVER (PARTITION BY text_id ORDER BY event_time DESC) = 1) can be used to ensure that only the latest valid feature values as of the label time are included.

 This approach guarantees that:

-Training does not “peek into the future”.
+- Training does not “peek into the future”.

-Re-training on historical data faithfully simulates production conditions.
+- Re-training on historical data faithfully simulates production conditions.

 ### 7.3 Online/Offline Consistency

 To minimise training/serving skew, the same transformation logic is reused across:

-Offline pipelines (Databricks jobs writing to ADLS + Snowflake), and
+- Offline pipelines (Databricks jobs writing to ADLS + Snowflake).

-Potential online pipelines (streaming or micro-batch jobs populating online stores).
+- Potential online pipelines (streaming or micro-batch jobs populating online stores).

 Key techniques:

-Shared code modules (e.g., Python/Scala libraries) for feature definitions, imported into Databricks jobs used for both offline batch and online updates.
+- Shared code modules (e.g., Python/Scala libraries) for feature definitions, imported into Databricks jobs used for both offline batch and online updates.

-A single, centralised definition of label taxonomies and feature semantics (stored in configuration / metadata).
+- A single, centralised definition of label taxonomies and feature semantics (stored in configuration / metadata).

-Using Snowflake/ADLS as the source of truth for both experimentation and backfill of any online stores.
+- Using Snowflake/ADLS as the source of truth for both experimentation and backfill of any online stores.

-Although the PoC is purely offline, the design ensures that the same business rules and quality checks apply consistently in both offline and future online serving contexts.
+- Although the PoC is purely offline, the design ensures that the same business rules and quality checks apply consistently in both offline and future online serving contexts.

 ### 7.4 Backfill Strategy

 The pipeline supports controlled backfills for scenarios such as:

-Introduction of new label taxonomies.
+- Introduction of new label taxonomies.

-Changes to confidence thresholds (e.g., from 0.8 to 0.85).
+- Changes to confidence thresholds (e.g., from 0.8 to 0.85).

-Fixes to annotation guidelines or quality logic.
+- Fixes to annotation guidelines or quality logic.

-Onboarding a new source system with historical text.
+- Onboarding a new source system with historical text.

 Backfill is handled by:

-Parameterising the Databricks quality-validation job with a date range or watermark (e.g., start_date, end_date).
+- Parameterising the Databricks quality-validation job with a date range or watermark (e.g., start_date, end_date).

-Reading the relevant subset of annotation events from Azure SQL.
+- Reading the relevant subset of annotation events from Azure SQL.

-Reapplying the latest QC logic (confidence + agreement).
+- Reapplying the latest QC logic (confidence + agreement).

-Writing outputs into new dataset_version folders in ADLS, without overwriting historical versions.
+- Writing outputs into new dataset_version folders in ADLS, without overwriting historical versions.

-Optionally re-populating Snowflake tables with consistent dataset_version tags.
+- Optionally re-populating Snowflake tables with consistent dataset_version tags.

 Because the pipeline is idempotent and versioned:

-Backfills do not corrupt existing datasets.
+- Backfills do not corrupt existing datasets.

-Old models can continue to reference older versions.
+- Old models can continue to reference older versions.

-New models can safely adopt the newly backfilled versions.
+- New models can safely adopt the newly backfilled versions.

 ## 8. PoC Alignment to Production System